psvenk/hubmail/README.md

 - Optional text wrapping with quote recognition
 - Supports comments authored by users, organizations, and bots
 - Supports formatting subject line like GitHub notification emails
+- Linked images are downloaded and added as attachments

 ## Roadmap